All You Need is pi: Quantum Computing with Hermitian Gates: Controlled U(4) gates

 In this section we focus on the implementation of controlled two-qubit operators $\MCO{V}{c}{\{t_1,t_2\}}$ with any $V\in U(4)$.
 Our goal is to minimize the number of CNOT gates used.
+The approach we take demonstrates the ability to "add a control" to a given circuit (in this case an arbitrary two-qubit gate) by converting single qubit rotations to Hermitian gates, and adding a control to these gates at a reduced cost using \thm{1CNOT_iff}.
 First we show that the following structure can implement any $V\in U(4)$ gate up to a global phase: